The Shark of Wall Street · Dossier

 She didn’t wear clothes; she installed armor.
 Today, the algorithm suggested “aggressive elegance.”
 She selected a saree of midnight-blue silk, woven with conductive graphene threads that shimmered like starlight when they caught the voltage of the room.
 She pleated the fabric with laser-guided precision, tucking it at the waist to accentuate the distinct, terrifying curve of her hips.

 She pinned the pallu over her left shoulder.
-It was calculated.
-The drape concealed the thermal exhaust port at her collarbone while highlighting the exposed skin of her midriff—a tactical distraction.
+The drape concealed the thermal exhaust port at her collarbone while highlighting the exposed skin of her midriff — a tactical distraction.

 She stepped into her shoes: Tom Ford Padlock sandals with a 120mm gold pin heel.
 The metal clicked against the marble floor.
 Clack.
 Clack.
 The sound of a weapon being racked.